brucefan1983/CUDA-Programming/src/part-1-cuda-basics/chapter-8-transpose/readme.md

-# Chapter 8: Unified memory programming
+# Chapter 8: using shared memory: matrix transpose

 ## Source files for this chapter.

+To be written